 Several existing Canadian environmental laws could serve as powerful tools for holding online gambling operators accountable, though they’ve rarely been applied to this industry.

-Indigenous communities hold unique legal standing through treaty rights and the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), which Canada has committed to implementing.
+Indigenous communities hold unique legal standing through UNDRIP, which Canada has committed to implementing.
 When data centers or associated infrastructure impact traditional territories, First Nations can invoke inherent rights to environmental protection and consultation.
 Several communities have successfully used this approach to challenge industrial projects, setting precedents applicable to digital infrastructure.

 Indigenous Perspectives: Digital Expansion on Traditional Territories

-As Canada’s online gambling industry expands, so does its need for digital infrastructure—and increasingly, that expansion is happening on or near traditional Indigenous territories.
+As Canada’s online gambling industry expands, so does its need for digital infrastructure, and increasingly, that expansion is happening on or near traditional Indigenous territories.
 Data centers that power online gambling platforms require vast amounts of land, energy, and most critically, water for cooling systems.
 These demands directly impact Indigenous communities who have protected these lands and waterways for generations.

 In British Columbia, several First Nations have raised concerns about proposed data center developments near sacred waterways.
 These facilities can draw millions of liters of water daily, potentially affecting fish populations that are central to Indigenous food security and cultural practices.
-The Secwepemc Nation, for example, has documented how increased industrial water usage in their territory has already impacted salmon runs—a concern that extends to any new digital infrastructure development.
+The Secwepemc Nation, for example, has documented how increased industrial water usage in their territory has already impacted salmon runs, a concern that extends to any new digital infrastructure development.

 The challenge lies not just in the environmental impact, but in the consultation process itself.
 Despite constitutional obligations to consult with Indigenous peoples on developments affecting their territories, many tech companies and gambling operators bypass meaningful engagement.
 Grand Chief Stewart Phillip of the Union of British Columbia Indian Chiefs has emphasized that “digital infrastructure is still infrastructure” and must be subject to the same rigorous consultation standards as any physical development.